-The pooled MACE analysis from our phase 2 studies focused on the potential benefit of apabetalone and BET inhibition to reduce MACE over a short treatment time period of up to six months.
-The data from 798 patients demonstrated that treatment with apabetalone led to a significant reduction in MACE.
-Results from patients within these studies whom also had diabetes mellitus, a high-risk patient population, illustrated similar significance.
-Based on these findings, our intention with the BETonMACE trial is to reconfirm in a larger prospective setting, in patients with modifiable vascular disease (i.e. low HDL and diabetes), the reduction of MACE coupled with favourable effects on markers of vascular risk and renal function.
+Based on these findings, the Company's intention with the BETonMACE trial was to reconfirm in a larger prospective setting, in patients with modifiable vascular disease (i.e. low HDL and DM), the reduction of MACE coupled with favourable effects on markers of CVD risk.

-The BETonMACE study, "Effect of RVX-208 on Time to Major Adverse Cardiovascular Events in High-Risk Type 2 Diabetes Mellitus Subjects with Coronary Artery Disease", commenced in October 2015.
-The study is a large international multi-center, double-blind, randomized, parallel group, placebo-controlled clinical trial to determine whether treatment with apabetalone in combination with rosuvastatin or atorvastatin increases the time to MACE compared to treatment with rosuvastatin or atorvastatin alone.
-The primary endpoint of the BETonMACE trial is designed to show a relative risk reduction ("RRR") of MACE, narrowly defined as a single composite endpoint of CV death, non-fatal myocardial infarction ("MI") and stroke.
-The study is an event-based trial and has recently reached its goal of at least 250 MACE events.
-MACE are being adjudicated by an independent committee and the study is monitored by a data safety monitoring board.
-Secondary endpoints include: time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and apolipoprotein A-I ("ApoA-I")), changes in diabetes mellitus variables (glucose and glycated hemoglobin), change in alkaline phosphatase ("ALP"), changes in kidney function as well as additional safety and tolerability of apabetalone (RVX-208).
+The BETonMACE study, "Effect of RVX-208 on Time to Major Adverse Cardiovascular Events in High-Risk Type 2 Diabetes Mellitus Subjects with Coronary Artery Disease", was a large international multi-center, double-blind, randomized, parallel group, placebocontrolled clinical trial to determine whether treatment with apabetalone in combination with rosuvastatin or atorvastatin increased the time to MACE compared to treatment with rosuvastatin or atorvastatin alone.
+The study was conducted at 195 sites in 13 countries worldwide.
+The primary endpoint of the BETonMACE trial was designed to show a relative risk reduction ("RRR") of MACE, narrowly defined as a single composite endpoint of cardiovascular ("CV") death, non-fatal myocardial infarction ("MI") and stroke.
+Secondary endpoints included: time to first occurrence of the composite broad MACE which includes the addition of hospitalization for CVD events (unstable angina and revascularization procedures), changes in lipoprotein concentrations (HDL and apolipoprotein A-I ("ApoA-I")), changes in diabetes mellitus variables (glucose and glycated hemoglobin), change in alkaline phosphatase ("ALP"), changes in kidney function as well as additional safety and tolerability of apabetalone (RVX-208).
 In order to be eligible to participate in the study, patients had documented history of type 2 Diabetes Mellitus, experienced a recent (defined as 7-90 days prior to randomization) Coronary Artery Disease ("CAD") event including unstable angina, revascularization procedure or MI and low levels of HDL (<40 mg/dL for males and <45 mg/dL for females).
 Standard of care high potency statin therapy was maintained throughout the study, consisting of daily dose of either atorvastatin 40-80 mg or rosuvastatin 20-40 mg.
 After an initial screening period of 1 to 2 weeks during which subjects were treated with standard of care statin therapy, subjects were then randomized to either apabetalone (RVX-208) 100 mg b.i.d. (twice daily) or matching placebo with continued statin treatment.
 This combination treatment period continued for the duration of the study.
 A full detailed protocol for the BETonMACE study can be viewed on www.clinicaltrials.gov with the following NTC ID, NCT02586155.